-Sales and marketing expenses consist primarily of personnel-related expenses such as salaries, sales commissions, benefits, payroll taxes and stock-based compensation.
-These expenses also include travel, fees of independent consultants, trade shows, marketing, costs associated with the operation of our sales offices and other indirect costs.
+Sales and marketing expenses consist primarily of personnel-related expenses such as salaries, sales commissions, benefits, payroll taxes, and stock-based compensation.
+These expenses also include travel, fees of independent consultants, trade shows, marketing, costs associated with the operation of our sales offices, and other indirect costs.
 The expected increase in sales and marketing expenses is due to an expected increase in the number of sales and marketing personnel and the expansion of our global sales and marketing footprint, enabling us to increase our penetration of new markets.
 While most of our sales in fiscal 2012 (the period beginning July 1, 2011 and ending June 30, 2012) were in Europe, sales in the U.S. have grown steadily since fiscal 2012.
-Revenues generated in the U.S. represented 73.3% and 68.2% of our revenues in fiscal 2015 and 2016, respectively and 66.8% in the six months ended December 31, 2016.
-Sales in Europe, which represented most of our sales until fiscal 2013 (the period beginning July 1, 2013) also increased in absolute numbers and represented 20.1% and 22.7% of our revenues in fiscal 2015 and 2016, respectively and 25.3% of our revenues in the six months ended December 31, 2016.
-We currently have a sales presence in the U.S., Canada, France, Germany, Italy, the Netherlands, the United Kingdom, Israel, Turkey Japan, Australia and China.
+Revenues generated in the U.S. represented 68.2 %, 66.8 %, and 57.5 % of our revenues in fiscal 2016, the six months ended December 31, 2016, and fiscal 2017, respectively.
+Sales in Europe, which represented most of our sales until fiscal 2013 (the period beginning July 1, 2013 and ending June 30, 2013) also increased and represented 22.7 %, 25.2 %, and 32.7 % of our revenues in fiscal 2016, in the six months ended December 31, 2016, and in fiscal 2017, respectively.
+We currently have a sales presence in the U.S., Canada, France, Germany, Italy, the Netherlands, the United Kingdom, Israel, Turkey, Japan, Australia, China, Sweden, Poland, India, and Belgium.
 We intend to continue to expand our sales presence to additional countries.